Background and activities

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

-- (2017) Dominant dimensionless groups controlling heat transfer coefficient during flow condensation inside pipes.
-International Journal of Heat and Mass Transfer. vol. 112.
+- (2022) The heat transfer coefficient similarity between binary and single component flow condensation inside plain pipes.
+International Journal of Heat and Mass Transfer. vol. 186.

-- (2013) On the influence of heat flux updating during pressure drop oscillations - A numerical analysis.
-International Journal of Heat and Mass Transfer. vol. 63.
+- (2021) On the scaling of convective boiling heat transfer coefficient.
+International Journal of Heat and Mass Transfer. vol. 164.

 - (2021) Reconsidering the influence of the mass flux during nucleate flow boiling in a horizontal heated pipe.
 AIP Advances. vol. 11 (12).

 - (2021) Droplet evaporation during dropwise condensation due to deposited volatile organic compounds.
 AIP Advances. vol. 11.

 - (2020) A redefined energy functional to prevent mass loss in phase-field methods.
 AIP Advances. vol. 10 (6).